hisnameisjimmy/hisnameisjimmy2.github.io/_pages/badger-maps-android.md

 {% include image.html url="/images/badger-android-screens.png" description="Our primary Android screens" %}

-Eventually, we had customers come knocking that demanded feature parity with iOS and we said "Please lean on the pen".
+Eventually, we had larger team customers come knocking that demanded feature parity with iOS and we got to work.

 ## Design Differences